 The responsible parties shall check for:

-5. good standing with the Texas Comptroller of Public Accounts by querying the Certification of Account status database maintained by the Texas Comptroller of Public Accounts; and,
+- Good standing with the Texas Comptroller of Public Accounts by querying the Franchise Tax Account Status database maintained by the Texas Comptroller of Public Accounts; and,

-Post-offer applicants, applicants for residency programs, employees, independent contractors, and residents will be subject to checks of all the above noted exclusion and debarment lists with the exception of those lists named in sections 5 and 6.
-Independent contractors, vendors, and contractors will be subject to checks of all the above noted exclusion and debarment lists.
+Post-offer applicants for employment, applicants for residency programs, employees, and residents will be subject to checks of all the above noted exclusion and debarment lists with the exception of those lists named in sections 5 and 6.
+Vendors will be subject to checks of all the above noted exclusion and debarment lists.

 B. Confirmation of Exclusion, Debarment or Designation

 The Exclusion Check Guidelines detail the consequences and procedures if an individual or entity is confirmed as being excluded, debarred, or designated.

 C. Reinstatement of Eligibility for Employment, Placement or Business

 Upon being removed from an exclusion list, a vendor shall be eligible to do business with the university.
 The vendor’s eligibility to do business with the university is subject to verification of the vendor’s status by the appropriate responsible party.

 Upon being removed from an exclusion list, an individual whose offer of employment or offer of placement in a residency program was rescinded or an employee who was terminated as a result of being excluded is considered eligible to apply for employment or enrollment in a residency program with the university.